 - Get creative.
 Experiment with unique word combinations and styles.
 Casual blogs are likely to inject more personality and wit into their name.

 - Make it simple and memorable.
 Avoid complicated words, phrases, characters, and numbers.
 Instead, come up with a catchy blog name that people can easily remember.

 - Ask for second opinions.
 Pitch several travel blog name options to your target audience and ask them to choose their favorite.

 When brainstorming for a blog title, consider the domain name as well.
 While there are endless possibilities when choosing a blog name, domain addresses are unique.
 For example, there can only be one awesomesolotrips.com.

-Make sure to check if your preferred travel blog domain name is still available.
+Make sure to run a quick domain name search to check if your preferred travel blog name is still available.

 Domain Name Checker

 After finding a suitable domain name, register it through an ICANN-accredited registrar like Hostinger.